 Figure 6.22.
-Areas of Vulnerable Populations with High Density Screen
+Areas of Vulnerable Populations Above the 5-County Density Rate

 This work provides a preliminary assessment of considering community and social equity factors to evaluate the potential benefits and burdens of the RETRs and SSLRs routes.
-Based on the demographic mapping for the EFAs with a higher density screen (Figure 5.22) and the mapping that shows census tracts that include higher than average concentrations of multiple vulnerable populations (Figure 5.24), the RETRs and SSLRs provide adequate connectivity and accessibility for vulnerable populations in urban and rural communities.
+Based on the demographic mapping for the EFAs with a higher density screen (Figure 6.22) and the mapping that shows block groups within census tracts that include higher than average concentrations of multiple vulnerable populations (Figure 6.24), the RETRs and SSLRs provide adequate connectivity and accessibility for vulnerable populations in urban and rural communities.
 However, when screened with route resilience, many of the rural populations may become isolated from emergency response resources during seismic, flood, or landslide events.
 Further, these areas are less likely to be accessed quickly after an event.
 Therefore, work building resilience and emergency supplies within these communities will be important.